sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Environment-Creation.md

 # Environment Creation

-In this lab, we will create an Azure Search service and a storage account.
+In this lab, you will create an Azure Search service and a storage account.
 We recommend keeping both in a new and unique resource group, to make it easier to delete at the end of the workshop (if you want to).
 We will also upload the data to a blob storage within the storage account.

 ## Step 1 - Create the Azure Search service